jbnam/twists/README.md

 ## 3) twists_clve

-twists_clve is a command line program written in C/C++ and CUDA for computing and store the values of $L(E, 1, \chi)$ for $\mathcal B_{k,N}(X)$ and some other number theoretic values related with them.
-For a fixed $E$ and $k$, when $X$ gets large, the computations for obtainig the values of $L(E, 1, \chi)$ demand massive computaional power.
+twists_clve is a command line program written in C/C++ and CUDA for computing and storing the values of $L(E, 1, \chi)$ for $\mathcal B_{k,N}(X)$ and some other number theoretic values related with them.
+For a fixed $E$ and $k$, when $X$ gets large, the computations for obtaining the values of $L(E, 1, \chi)$ demand massive computational power.

-Interestingly, one of the ways to achieve the goal is to use a General Purpose Graphic Processing Units (GPGPU).
+Interestingly, one of the ways to achieve this goal is to use General Purpose Graphic Processing Units (GPGPU).
 CUDA is one of those in the present time.
 For a practical example, for $X$ is a couple of millions and CUDA GPU with around 3000 cores, the total computational time can be reduced by a couple of thousand times faster than using one core of CPU.

 ### System and Libraries Requirements

-#### Hardwares and Operating System:
+#### Hardware and Operating System:
-- Any OS supported by the following compilers and libraries with memory capacity larger than 10 GB
+- Any OS supported by the following compilers and libraries with a memory capacity larger than 10 GB
 - A graphics processing unit supporting CUDA driver ver.
 11.4 or later and capability ver.
-6.1 or later with global memory capacity larger than 10 GB
+6.1 or later with a global memory capacity larger than 10 GB

 #### Compilers for Building:
 - gcc(the GNU Compiler Collection) ver.
 2.96 or later (https://gcc.gnu.org/)